AI Use Cases/Software

 The Problem

 Support ticket routing in Software companies relies on manual triage, keyword matching rules, and tribal knowledge about which engineer owns which subsystem.
-When tickets land in Jira or Zendesk, Customer Success teams spend 15-20 minutes per ticket determining the right assignee across fragmented ownership models - frontend, backend, infrastructure, billing integrations, DevOps tooling.
-P1 incidents get routed to the wrong queue first, adding 30-45 minutes to MTTR and breaching SLA commitments that directly impact NRR and expansion revenue.
+When tickets land in Jira or Zendesk, Customer Success teams lose real minutes on every ticket determining the right assignee across fragmented ownership models - frontend, backend, infrastructure, billing integrations, DevOps tooling.
+P1 incidents get routed to the wrong queue first, padding MTTR and breaching SLA commitments that directly impact NRR and expansion revenue.

 Revenue & Operational Impact

 This routing inefficiency cascades.
 Misrouted tickets trigger context-switching across engineering sprints, inflate support costs per ticket, and create false urgency signals in PagerDuty that desensitize on-call engineers to real production failures.
-For SaaS companies operating on 95%+ uptime SLAs, a single misdirected P1 can cost $5K - $50K in churn risk and SLA penalties.
-Customer Success teams report spending 35-40% of their time on manual escalation and re-routing instead of retention and expansion conversations.
+For SaaS companies operating on tight uptime SLAs, a single misdirected P1 carries real money in churn risk and SLA penalties - your own contract terms price it exactly.
+Meanwhile, manual escalation and re-routing eats time your Customer Success team should be spending on retention and expansion conversations.

 Why Generic Tools Fail